-DEF CON can be overwhelming, with a tremendous variety of talks, activities, and
+DEF CON can be overwhelming, with a tremendous variety of talks, activities,

-parties from which to choose.
+parties, and types of human beings from which to choose.
 In order to help you make sense of the con, and get the most out of it, I’ve put together this brief guide.
 It’ll be helpful for those of you attending DEF CON for the first time, but perhaps even experienced attendees will get something from this guide.

 TL;DR: Three key tips

 - Do a little homework

 - Visit the official DEF CON site https://defcon.org/html/defcon-27/dc-27-index.html to plan how you want to spend your time

 - Bring a water bottle and keep refilling it

 - Talk to people (and be respectful!)

 - Make new friends while standing in the (many) lines.
 There are some incredibly intelligent and interesting people at DEF CON (in addition to yourself, naturally).

 - Don’t be a jerk, please.
 We have enough of them in real life outside the con.